-Given an n x n 2D matrix, write a program to rotate the matrix by 90 degrees in anticlockwise direction.
-We should rotate matrix 90 degrees without using extra space.
-In other words, we have to perform rotation by modifying 2D matrix directly.
-Note: This is an excellent problem to learn problem-solving using nested loops and transpose of a matrix.
+Given an n x n 2D matrix, write a program to rotate the matrix by 90 degrees in the anticlockwise direction.
+The program should rotate the matrix 90 degrees without using extra space.
+In other words, we have to perform the rotation by modifying the 2D matrix directly.
+Note that this is an excellent problem to learn problem-solving using loops and the transpose of a matrix.

 Given an unsorted array of n integers, write a program to sort array into a wave array.
 There can be many possible waveforms, but we need to return any one of them.
 An array A is sorted in wave arrangement if A >= A <= A >= A <= A >= ....and so on.
 Note: This is an excellent problem to learn problem-solving using a single loop.

 Given an array X of n integers, return true if it is a valid mountain array.
 The array X is a mountain array if and only if n >= 3 and there exists some i with 0 < i < n - 1 such that: X < X <...X[i-1] < X[i] and X[i] > X[i+1] > ...> X[n - 1].
 In other words, we call the array mountain array when the array is strictly increasing and then strictly decreasing.